Extended Isolation Forest for Distributed Spark/Scala Anomaly Detection

 I have not yet systematically benchmarked intermediate extension levels across all 13 datasets, but I did run a targeted sweep on Ionosphere.
 In that sweep, AUROC increased from about 0.86 at extensionLevel = 0 to about 0.91 at full extension, with intermediate values improving along the way.

-The most important result is not that EIF is universally better.
+The result is not that EIF is universally better.
 The result is more specific: fully extended EIF helps most when axis-aligned bias is actually a limitation.

 A few representative results: